Has it dawned on you yet that...

 Dale Crownover, President of Texas Nameplate Company, twice a recipient of our nation's Quality Award, suggests suggests using the criteria as a methodology for enhancing your organization.

-"It's My Choice--What Will I Do?"
+"It's Your Choice--What Will You Do?"

 We all make choices every day.
 Our values and the most likely outcomes have a lot to do with what we choose.